-Your colour films are in proper good hands thanks to this trusty workhorse, our Noritsu V30 film processor.
-From April 2021 we will have two, double trouble!
+Your colour films are in good hands thanks to this trusty workhorse, our Noritsu V50 film processor.

 Two rolls of film are placed into the machine at a time and the development process takes ten minutes from start to finish.
-The Noritsu V30 can process up to 30 rolls an hour, hence the name V30!
+The Noritsu V50 can process up to 50 rolls an hour, hence the name V50!

 How we scan your developed films

 Once your films are developed, it's time for our scanners to their bit.